 We try our hardest to manage our chronic pain through various ways.
-We eat healthy, manage our weight, exercise regularly, we use tools and aids to support our joints if necessary, even seek out support groups who can help guide us through the mental and emotional challenges that come with living with arthritis.
+We eat healthy, manage our weight, exercise regularly, we use tools and aids to support our joints if necessary (such as knee support or elbow support), even seek out support groups who can help guide us through the mental and emotional challenges that come with living with arthritis.

 Where do supplements fall in this spectrum of the arthritis sufferer’s dos and don’ts?